 Paintings were reproduced by copying them onto ceramic plates, a technique which is claimed to preserve their colors and shapes for as long as 2000 years.
 In addition to the art, the museum also has a number of outdoor spaces with expansive terraces and beautiful gardens.
 Overlooking these areas are a restaurant and a cafe.

 The Otsuka Museum of Art stands in Naruto Park, several kilometers outside central Naruto.
-Buses between Naruto Station and Naruto Park make a stop in front of the museum along the way.
+City buses between Naruto Station and Naruto Park make a stop in front of the museum along the way.
 The one way ride from Naruto Station takes 20 minutes and costs 320 yen.
 There is one departure per hour.
 The museum is also about a ten minute walk from the Naruto Koen bus stop, and a small number of highway buses between Osaka and Tokushima even stop at the museum.